cloudstateu/terraform-course/Day2/Lab1/tasks.md

 ## Task 3 - Log Analytics Workspace (optional)

-The purpose of the task is nauczenie się wykorzystywania dynamic blocks.
+The purpose of the task is to learn using dynamic blocks.

 Let's try to create a Log Analytics Workspace resource and to configure a solution for sending there logs and metrics from Azure Key Vault.
 For this purpose, use the `azurerm_monitor_diagnostic_setting` resource and download the available